Douro | Lisbon (Portugal) | Porto (Portugal)

 Settle in and scan the scenery from the convenience of a private vehicle.

-The day begins with an engaging talk focusing on the Douro region and the historic importance of cork in Portuguese culture.
-After, travel to a traditional quinta for a hands-on cooking class, where you'll learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results for lunch.
+Set off from the hotel and take a scenic drive along the Douro River, stopping for a hands-on cooking class.
+Learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results as a farm-to-table lunch.
 Later, board a vessel for one of the most spectacular experiences in the area with a navigation along the emblematic Douro River.
 Feel the immense scale of the UNESCO-listed landscapes rising dramatically around you, revealing the heart, soul and magic of the valley.

 Settle in and scan the scenery from the convenience of a private vehicle.